Floor Tiling Cost

 • Tiling a Shower - Why stop at tiling your bathroom walls?
 For a fully tiled shower enclosure, you can expect the costs of tiling a shower to be between £300 to £400, depending on the tile chosen and the intricacy of the pattern.

-The average cost you can expect to pay a contractor to tile your floor is around £150 to £200 per day.
-This can be affected by the complexity of the job or your location.
+The average cost you can expect to pay a contractor to tile your floor is around £150 to £200 per day, although this can vary depending on size and complexity of the job.

 How long should I leave between tiling and grouting?